christian-belloni/smb-rs/smb/src/connection/README.md

 ## Design overview
 1. The most basic unit is the `Worker` trait, which defines the basic operations of a worker, such as `start`, `stop`, `send`, `receive`.
 2. The `SingleWorker` is a simple implementation of `Worker` trait, which is single-threaded.
-3. The `MultiWorkerBase` is a more complex implementation of `Worker` trait, which is multi-threaded.
+3. The `ParallelWorker` is a more complex implementation of `Worker` trait, which is multi-threaded.
-   1. The `MultiWorkerBase` uses a `MultiWorkerBackend` trait to define the backend operations.
+   1. The `ParallelWorker` uses a `MultiWorkerBackend` trait to define the backend operations.
    2. Since much of the common logic is shared between different backends (for example, waiting for a message to be received), the `MultiWorkerBackend` trait is used to define the common operations.
    3. The `ThreadingBackend` and `AsyncBackend` are two implementations of `MultiWorkerBackend` trait, which are multi-threaded and async respectively.
 4. The `ConnectionMessageHandler` is the high-level logic that uses the `Worker` trait to send and receive messages.